 Often, motor vehicle drivers are held liable for motorcycle collisions, but the actions of the motorcyclist and the driver are considered in the final decision.
 When the fault of a motorcycle accident is unsafe roadways, government entities responsible for road construction and management might be held liable for the accident.

 Fault is calculated based on arguments made by lawyers using evidence provided in an investigation and then determined by the judge in his or her final decision.
-Typically, motorcycles pose less of a threat on roadways to passenger vehicles, and the judge considers this when making his or her decision.
+Typically, motorcycles pose less of a threat on roadways than passenger vehicles, and the judge considers this when making his or her decision.
 However, if evidence proves a motorcyclist was partially responsible for the accident, the judge will deduct damages from the final settlement based on his or her calculation of plausible liability.

 Contact Our Experienced Chicago Motorcycle Accident Lawyers Today for Legal Advice!